cordero-c-perez/Machine-Learning/README.md

 #### naive\_bayes.r

-A script file containing the code used to create the models for the NYC Crime Odds Application.
+A script file containing the code used to create the models for the NYC Crime Application.
 Data used for this project can be found [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i) and [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243).